martimolanes/Iot-Stuff/docs/REPORT.md

 The architecture is as follows:

-### ESP32 with DHT11 Sensor
+### ESP32 & DHT11

-The ESP32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth.
+The _ESP32_ is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and Bluetooth.
-The ESP32 series employs a Tensilica Xtensa LX6 microprocessor in both dual-core and single-core variations and includes built-in antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power-management modules.
+The _ESP32_ series employs a Tensilica Xtensa LX6 microprocessor in both dual-core and single-core variations and includes built-in antenna switches, multiple GPIOs, a wide range of communication protocols such as SPI, I2C, I2S interfaces and UART;
+power amplifier, low-noise receive amplifier, filters, and power-management modules.

 This is the hardware component of the weather station.